Mass Timber- Finishing Well — hero

 Industry-standard mass timber finishes are often limited to sprayed sealers intended primarily for short-term protection during storage, transport, and installation.
 While useful as undercoats, these products are not designed for long-term exposure.
 Left as the sole finish, they tend to scuff easily, appear dull, and break down within months, leaving timber vulnerable to moisture, ultraviolet exposure, and surface contamination.

 Cornerstone’s finishing philosophy is rooted in craftsmanship.
 We approach mass timber structures much like fine furniture at an architectural scale.
 A finish should respect the material, protect the investment of time and skill, and perform reliably over the life of the building.
-In practical terms, a proper finish must do three things: enhance the natural beauty of wood, simplify cleaning and maintenance, and maintain its appearance for years.

 Our mass timber finishing process includes the following steps: